rdhillon1016/rajdeeps-site/src/blog/TypeScript-Function-Variance.md

 }
 ```

-All of a sudden, this passes compilation!
+All of a sudden, this passes compilation... but why?

 Interestingly (and frustratingly), the aforementioned `strictFunctionTypes` flag does not apply to functions declared in [method syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions).
-The documentation suggests that this restriction was implemented purely for [historical reasons](https://www.typescriptlang.org/tsconfig/#strictFunctionTypes).
+The documentation suggests that this restriction was implemented purely to [avoid breaking existing code](https://www.typescriptlang.org/tsconfig/#strictFunctionTypes).